matheusfillipe/cleverbot_scraper/README.md

 # Cleverbot Scraper

-Simple free cleverbot library that doesn't require running a heavy ram wasting headless web browser to actually chat with the bot, all that it uses is the requests module.
-Also supports simultaneously different sessions, which means, different parallel conversations.
+Simple free cleverbot library that doesn't require running a heavy ram wasting headless web browser to actually chat with the bot, only relying on the requests module.
+The api is wrapped by the `Cleverbot` class and you can use the `send` module to receive responses from cleverbot.

 ## Try it

 Install and test with:
 ```bash